– General Information –

-New York Times bestselling author and New Yorker contributor Maria Konnikova is releasing a new book about poker, which is billed as the account of her “year long immersion in the high stakes world of professional poker, apprenticed to one of game’s greatest and most reclusive champions”.
-She is referring to Seidel, who began playing poker under the guidance of Seidel’s mentorship.
+In June 2020, New York Times bestselling author and New Yorker contributor Maria Konnikova released a book about poker titled “The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win“, which is billed as the account of her “year long immersion in the high stakes world of professional poker, apprenticed to one of game’s greatest and most reclusive champions”.
+She is referring to Seidel, who mentored Konnikova throughout her high stakes poker journey.

 → Scandals ←